tibonto/aeon/README.md

 ### TBoxes
 This is a reduced general overview of the classes and relation AEON uses.
+CAVE/TODO: I've wrongly labeled the edges for the subclasses wrong, so it must be rdfs:subclassOf not rdf:type! see also [issue#105] (https://github.com/tibonto/aeon/issues/105) (PS)
 ![](docs/AEON_overwiew.PNG)

 #### What makes up an academic event or event series?
 ![](docs/AEON_what.PNG)
+CAVE/TODO: I've used SKOS wrong!
+The academic event type, academic field & topic need to be subsumed under iao:information content entity somehow.
+See also WIP [issue#51] (https://github.com/tibonto/aeon/issues/51) (PS)

 When looking at the international use of terms like e.g. conference, symposiom or forum, we must acknowledge that there are sociocultural diffences in the meaning, that prevent us from simply defining them as subclasses of 'aeon:academic event' or 'aeon:academic event series'.
 Hence, we chose to model the type of an academic event as an instance of skos:Concept for now.
 The instances of 'aeon:academic field' are intended to be owl:NamedIndividuals derived from an established controlled vocabulary that classifies the various subject areas (e.g. [DFG subject areas](https://www.dfg.de/en/dfg_profile/statutory_bodies/review_boards/subject_areas/index.jsp))